yearn/yearn-devdocs/docs/contributing/contributor-tools.md

   - **Incorrect:** `Meeting Transcript Episode 01.md`
 - Use descriptive names for Markdown files and versions.
   - Filenames should contain information specific to the contents of the file.
-    - Context is provided from the directory or through the presentation layer (e.g., GitBooks).
+    - Context is provided from the directory or through the presentation layer (e.g., Docusaurus).
   - **Correct:** `meeting-summary-ep-01.md`
   - **Incorrect:** `scientific-governance-and-risk-meeting-summary-ep-01.md`